-Country NSW & other sites with small volumes below 5.0 million litres p.a. would need to be exempt from the multiple product price board suggested, but would still need to comply with only displaying the normal fuel price (that is the price without discounts or special offers)
+Country & other sites with small volumes below 5.0 million litres p.a. would need to be exempt from the multiple product price board suggested, but would still need to comply with only displaying the normal fuel price (that is the price without discounts or special offers)

-The retail marketing of fuel in NSW is conducted at very low margins.
-Independent sites, a vital part of competition in the retail petrol market are declining & suffering under increased business input costs (eg: carbon tax & electricity charges), environmental requirements and strong competition from supermarket sites & oil majors.
+The retail marketing of fuel is conducted at very low margins.

+Independent sites, a vital part of competition in the retail petrol market, are declining & suffering under increased business input costs (eg: carbon tax & electricity charges), environmental requirements and strong competition from supermarket sites & oil majors.
 Accordingly, any increase in their cost base must flow to pump price recovery.

-In summary we see that any proposed standard should definitely require petrol station operators to display ONLY the normal price (that is the price without discounts or special offers) on the one sign.
+In summary we see that any standard should be a basic standard.
+It should definitely require petrol station operators to display ONLY the normal price (that is the price without discounts or special offers) on the one sign.
 No other price signs to be allowed, to minimise consumer confusion.
 That should be the first step and the most important step.

-A secondary step goes to the issue of a different price board.
+A secondary step goes to the number of products displayed on a price board.
 We would support two product prices display (an increase of 100%) to avoid capital burdens on operators and all the financial, exemptions, carbon footprints, & price issues at the pump that any requirement for major new complicated & confusing price boards would create.

-We remain available at any time to further discuss these matters.
+We remain available to further discuss these matters.